 I got a second job.
 I started working a full time Monday-Friday job and I am a waitress at night.
 Usually my goal is to live off my waitressing money and put my whole full time check towards my debts.
 Being able to live on just one income has sped up my payment process a ton!
 Working two jobs is not for everyone and it is extremely hard to do if you aren’t dedicated to the process, but other days it is so rewarding.

 I have also been maintaining my blog in the process of the debt free journey, which provides just a little bit of extra income right now, but I am hoping to build that even more.
 Eventually, I want this to be my full time job.
+If you want to start a blog, check out my tutorial to help you get started!

 7) Try to beat the previous month’s payments